Heroes game

 Consequently, the team envisioned bringing Heroes to the next level.
 In fact, they dreamed that the second edition would be the “best Bible trivia game ever.”

-They wanted to “help every player further understand the Bible [and] find freedom, healing, and hope in Jesus,” Sam said.
+They wanted to “help every player further understand the Bible [and] find freedom, healing, and hope in Jesus,” Sam explained.

 Expanding the workforce